03 May, 2020

 Investors, however, are sceptical about the overall credit quality of the assets; hence debt schemes are likely to see a spike in redemptions.

-Mutual funds are allowed to borrow up to 20% of their assets to meet liquidity needs for redemption or dividend pay-out.
+Mutual funds are allowed to borrow up to 20% of their assets to meet liquidity needs for redemption or dividend payout.

-Fund managers say that while such borrowings are common in March — there are huge redemptions due to advance tax payment and other quarter-end obligations — a spillover of such borrowings to April is a cause for concern.
+Fund managers say that while such borrowings are common in March — there are huge redemptions due to advance tax payments and other quarter-end obligations — a spillover of such borrowings to April is a cause for concern.

 Quality of debt securities held by mutual funds